-The awarding of the Rudolf Chaudoire Prize is now decided by a committee consisting of the Vice President Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation, decides on the award of the prize.
+The awarding of the Rudolf Chaudoire Prize is now decided by a committee consisting of the Vice President Research, Prof. McElvany and Dr. Gert Fischer, Executive Board Member of the Rudolf Chaudoire Foundation.

 Rudolf Chaudoire Prize 2020

 In 2020, Dr.-Ing.
-Tobias Kaiser from the Faculty of Mechanical Engineering has been awarded with the Rudolf Chaudoire Prize.
+Tobias Kaiser from the Department of Mechanical Engineering has been awarded with the Rudolf Chaudoire Prize.

 Search & People Search